 We believe the new energy economy relies on collaborative, bi-partisan governance with transparent rules and processes.

 We convene policymakers at the Tribal and state levels, providing technical assistance and fostering dialogue that connects energy policy leaders, experts, and communities.
 Our efforts include the creation and maintenance of publicly available tools and resources, and energy policy research.

-Founded in 2011 as a department of Colorado State University, the Center for the New Energy Economy (CNEE) is a privately-funded initiative led by Colorado’s 41st Governor, Bill Ritter, Jr. and assisted by a team of energy and environmental policy experts.
-The Center works directly with governors, legislators, regulators, companies and stakeholders by providing technical and strategic assistance to help decision makers create policies that facilitate America’s transition to a clean energy economy.
+Founded in 2011 as a department of Colorado State University, the Center for the New Energy Economy (CNEE) is an initiative led by Colorado’s 41st Governor, Bill Ritter, Jr., assisted by a team of energy and environmental policy experts.
+Working directly with governors, legislators, regulators, utilities, and communities by providing technical and strategic assistance, CNEE helps energy policy leaders create policies that facilitate a just and equitable transition to a clean energy economy.

 The Center for the New Energy Economy is one of the 12 centers housed at the Powerhouse Energy Campus in Fort Collins, Colorado.
 Our main offices are located in Denver, Colorado.